 Such hubris is always punished in fiction.
 Part II, “The Airborne Toxic Event,” one long novella unto itself without chapter divisions, advances the action: a toxic leak afflicts the town of Blacksmith and the Gladney family is forced to evacuate.
-This section brilliantly portrays the media’s euphemisms (“airborne toxic event” is the comparatively lethal culmination of a sequence of mollifying labels that begin with “billowing cloud”) and the effects on our very body of media miscommunication: the Gladney children acquire every symptom of exposure to the toxic cloud that the media warns about, but they are always behind the updated symptom list; at one point, Jack even wonders if his nine-year-old daughter will suffer a miscarriage when that is announced as a possible side-effect.
-In this section of the novel, society regresses to the Middle Ages, plagues and wonders, as Jack confronts the archaic specter of death lurking behind ultramodern or postmodern society.
+This section brilliantly portrays the media’s euphemisms (“airborne toxic event” is the comparatively lethal culmination of a sequence of mollifying labels that begins with “billowing cloud”) and the effects on our very body of media miscommunication.
+The Gladney children acquire every symptom of exposure to the toxic cloud that the media warns about, but they are always behind the updated symptom list; at one point, Jack even wonders if his nine-year-old daughter will suffer a miscarriage when that is announced as a possible side-effect.
+In this section of the novel, society regresses to the plagues and wonders of the Middle Ages as Jack confronts the archaic specter of death lurking behind ultramodern or postmodern society.
 While officials deal with death in circumlocution—

 “Am I going to die?”

 “Not in so many words.”

 —the section’s imagery tells a different story: